JinLover/dietnb/README.md

 **2. Manual Activation (Per Notebook)**

-Add one of the following to the beginning of your notebook:
+Add one of the following to the top of your notebook:

 ```python
 # Option A: Python code